Soldiers and Their Commander: Differences between novel and TV version

-The TV production of My Chief and My Regiment is more-or-less faithful to Lan Xiaolong's original novelized storyline, however there are some discrepancies due to various reasons.
+The TV production of Soldiers and Their Commander is more-or-less faithful to Lan Xiaolong's original novelized storyline, however there are some discrepancies due to various reasons.
 Although some believed the novel came after the TV show, making the novel a supplement of the TV show that is abridged due to production cost and accidents.

 For instance, the TV show ends with climactic Battle of the South Heaven's Gate (the mountain fortress assault), and then switches to modern times with an aged Meng Fanliao rekindling his wartime memories while walking home.
 The novel however, continued into the Chinese Civil War and narrated Long's suicide in defiance against orders to fight his fellow countrymen, the regiment's break-up/demise after his death, and Meng Fanliao's capture and recruitment by a young PLA soldier from a "7th Company" (implied to be the later "Steely 7th Company" of Soldiers Sortie).
 This part of the plot was originally considered as the final 4 episodes of the TV production, but was later scrapped.
 This caused great disappointment among die-hard fans as they felt that the television's ending did not do justice for the author's intention.

 The final fates of many of the main characters are also changed in the TV production.
 Mi Long (迷龙), the squad machine gunner, survived the final battle in the TV series, but in the novel Long was forced to personally execute him for shooting a fleeing artillery commander (the nephew of an army commander) during a Japanese air raid.
 Zhang Lixian (张立宪), an arrogant elite from the divisional reconnaissance battalion, committed suicide after being disfigured by Japanese mustard gas, while in the novel he lived on to become a loyal member of the regiment.
-In the novel there are actually 22 survivors crossing the Nu River after the regiment's first last stand battle with the Japanese, but only 11 in the TV series (in both versions, one men was thought to be dead but later found alive in a grave condition).
+In the novel there are actually 22 survivors crossing the Nu River after the regiment's first last stand battle with the Japanese, but only 11 in the TV series (in both versions, one man was thought to be dead but later found alive in a grave condition).
 Meng's father, a pedantic old-fashioned scholar, was merely a docile civilian who surrendered to the Japanese in order to preserve his precious book collection, in the novel he actually went further and became a Japanese puppet (a proxy village supervisor) and was committing the treacherous act of keeping a comfort woman for the invaders.
 Some of the characters from the original novel was also omitted to unnamed supporting characters in the TV series.